 There are many platforms and software systems available this post is for those looking for an e-commerce provider for their website.
 Each one has pros and cons and offers slightly different services, features and support.
 Here are the current top 3 cheapest e-commerce solutions.

 WordPress with WooCommerce is free.
 The only fees are the commission due to your payment provider such as PayPal and Stripe.
-So, it’s definitely the cheapest ecommerce option for your website and perfect if you already have a WordPress website.
+So, it’s definitely the cheapest e-commerce option for your website and is perfect if you already have a WordPress website.

 It can be a bit fiddly to set up but there are no limits to the number of products or design features available.
 Both WordPress and Woo-Commerce have excellent support documents & communities so you will be able to find support to help you with your venture.

 If you don’t have a WordPress website then ECWID is currently the cheapest.
 It is completely free if you only want to sell a maximum of 10 products.